ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 With the purpose of facilitating the integration of one or various Context Brokers and historical data tools, the Enabler provides a configuration panel that is visual and intuitive.
 The user can use this panel to configure the information that is desired to be visualized.

-This configuration is divided into three sections: how to configure and edit a Context Broker, how to add services, if any, and how to configure the historical data tools if necessary.
+This Configuration page is divided into different sections, for the configuration of the Context Broker (including its services) or the historical data tools.

 [Top](#user-manual)

 ### Configuring Context Broker

-The “Add Context Broker” button at the top part of the illustration 3, should be clicked to a new configuration tab for a Context Broker.
+The **Add Context Broker* button at the top part of the illustration 3, should be clicked to a new configuration tab for a Context Broker.
 For the first access, the tab for the configuration of a new instance is automatically opened.

 When an empty tab is open, the user should introduce the desired name for that particular Context Broker and the URL where the data is available.
 Note that there may be the need to indicate the Context Broker’s port if the instance is serving in a determined one.
 For example, if it is configured in local and the port number is 1026, the URL should be localhost:1026.